 - Despite majority public support for preserving a people-centered bridge for walking and biking, none of the four designs presented to the Task Force in April 2019 align with this community vision.

-- LivableStreets, Boston Preservation Alliance, and other members of the Task Force are asking Mayor Walsh to delay the process and commit to presenting for consideration a design and analysis of a bridge that is open to only pedestrians, bicycles, and emergency vehicles.
+- Last spring, LivableStreets, Boston Preservation Alliance, and other members of the Task Force asked Mayor Walsh to delay the process and commit to presenting for consideration a design and analysis of a bridge that is open to only pedestrians, bicycles, and emergency vehicles.

-- The city plans to present their choice of final design at the next Task Force meeting on May 23.
+- The City plans to present an updated design at a virtual meeting on May 6.
 Learn more: City of Boston - Northern Avenue Bridge Project Page.

 What you can do

-Contact Mayor Walsh and the City Council members and ask them to:
+Contact the project team and the City Council members and ask them to:

 - Formally and publicly recommit to a neutral and transparent process that prioritizes the community.